debajitadhikary/cautious-octo-disco/README.md

-Below is a `README.md` file tailored for your GitHub repository, showcasing the pattern problems from the "Must Do Pattern Problems Before Starting DSA" article on TakeUForward.
-It assumes you've written the code for all 22 patterns mentioned there.
-Feel free to adjust the repository name, description, or any other details to fit your needs!

----

 # Striver's Must-Do Pattern Problems

 Welcome to my GitHub repository containing solutions to the "Must Do Pattern Problems Before Starting DSA" from [TakeUForward](https://takeuforward.org/strivers-a2z-dsa-course/must-do-pattern-problems-before-starting-dsa/).
 This collection includes implementations of 22 foundational pattern problems designed to build logic and problem-solving skills before diving into Data Structures and Algorithms (DSA).
 All solutions are coded in [C++], and this repo serves as a reference for anyone starting their DSA journey.